John Stockard

 John Stockard (died 1861) was an American politician from North Carolina.

 Early life

 John Stockard was one of 10 children born to Ellen (née Trousdale) and James Stockard (or Stockhardt).
 He was born at the Stockard home in Mount Hermon in modern-day Alamance County, North Carolina.
 His father was a soldier in the Continental Army during the Revolutionary War.
 His cousin was Tennessee governor William Trousdale.
-In the early 1800s, the rest of the Stockard family moved to Tennessee, but he remained living on the south bank of the Great Alamance Creek.
+In the early 19th-century, the rest of the Stockard family moved to Tennessee, but he remained living on the south bank of the Great Alamance Creek.

 Career

 Stockard volunteered and served in the War of 1812.
 Due to his war service, he was recognized for the rest of his life as a colonel.
 Stockard was an elder in the Presbyterian church in Mount Hermon, but with others left to form a Methodist Protestant Church in Mount Hermon.
 In 1834, Stockard became a trustee of Mt.
 Hermon Church in Graham.

 Stockard was a Democrat.
 He served as a member of the North Carolina House of Commons, representing Orange County from 1826 to 1831 and from 1833 to 1839 and from 1842 to 1843 and from 1848 to 1849.
 Along with Giles Mebane, he supported the bill that formed Alamance County.
 He served on the committee to select a site for the county seat.
 He also supported legislation for the State Hospital for the Insane and the chartering of the North Carolina Railroad.

 In 1856, Stockard ran as a Know Nothing for the Alamance County seat in the House of Commons, but was unsuccessful.
 He was a farmer.